 A patient recently diagnosed with chronic depression.

 Regular exercise is now well recognized to reduce the symptoms associated with depressive illness.
-However, as these benefits are associated with high intensity weight training, it is important that exercise sessions are supervised by an AEP.
+However, as these benefits are associated with high intensity weight training, it is important that an AEP supervises exercise sessions.
 The AEP can also assist with motivation and compliance of the program, which is an important support mechanism especially for patients with a mental illness.
 You can contact an injury rehabilitation Melbourne service provider to know more.

 An overweight patient with type 2 diabetes and high blood pressure.

 After examining the patient’s medical history, medications, and conducting a musculoskeletal assessment, the AEP will develop an integrated exercise and nutrition program to assist the patient to reduce body fat levels, improve blood glucose control and reduce blood pressure.
 Regular exercise has been shown to reduce blood pressure by up to 10 mm Hg and significantly increase insulin sensitivity.
-An exercise program will be designed that takes into account any musculoskeletal or biomechanical concerns and the patient’s current fitness level.
+A personal training program will be designed that considers any musculoskeletal or biomechanical concerns and the patient’s current fitness level.
 This information will be used to determine the most appropriate exercise options by injury rehabilitation expert.
 Nutritional advice may also be provided to assist the patient to achieve their health goals.
 The program, offered by the injury rehabilitation Melbourne may also include some supervised exercise sessions to ensure the patient is exercising at the appropriate intensity.